wulms/bidsconvertr/docs/_sources/md_files/usage_notes.md.txt

 #### Yes: Selection for your ‘user settings’ file.

-You select the file in the file selection window.
-This can be anywhere on your filesystem.
-This file stores your settings, so that you can run this file continuously during the acquisition of data.
+In the file selection window, you select the file.
+This could be located anywhere on your filesystem.
+This file stores your settings so that you can run it continuously while collecting data.

 #### No:

-Starts user dialog to create 'user settings' file.
+Starts a user dialogue to create a file called `user settings`.